8 Fascinating Historical Places in Malta and Gozo

 Enrich your trip by visiting these historical places in Malta

 Malta’s a melting pot of cultural histories.
-Its layered history begins with prehistoric settlers from Sicily who arrived around 5200BC up to the British who were the last to rule before the islands gained independence in 1974.
-The Greeks, Phoenicians, Carthaginians, Romans, Byzantines and the Turks are amongst those who left their mark on Malta along the years.
+Its layered history begins with prehistoric settlers from Sicily who arrived around 5200BC, up to the British, who were the last to rule before the islands gained independence in 1974.
+The Greeks, Phoenicians, Carthaginians, Romans, Byzantines and the Turks are amongst those who left their mark on Malta over the years.
 And the result?
 A unique culture and lifestyle that brings together aspects from Italy, North Africa and England.

 Malta’s megalithic temples are prehistoric monumental buildings that are amongst the earliest free-standing stone buildings in the world – even older than the pyramids.